mbkde/pbc/README.md

 Important:
 ==========
 You will also require a 'sidekick' image.
-That's a Docker image with just a volume defined containing JRE + Bamboo agent jars.
+That's a Docker image with just a volume defined containing JRE + agent jars tailored for your Bamboo instance.
+`mkleint/sidekick-openjdk` is minimal version for experimenting purposes only.
-You will need to build the image yourself and push it to your docker registry.
-We cannot publish it to Dockerhub as it contains Oracle JRE to run the Bamboo agent.
+Please build the image yourself from sources and push it to your docker registry.
 Check [sidekick README](sidekick/README.md) for details

 Installation